rubyjiang18/Machine-Learning-System-Design-Interview/ML_System_Design/chapter_4_youtube_video_search.md

         - Word2Vec: shallow NN and use the co-occurences of words in a local context to learn word embed.
 CBOW and Skip-gram.
         - Transformer-based architectures: considers the context of the words in a sentence when converting to embed.
 Diff from Word2Vec, it produces diff embed for the same word depending on the context.
 BERT, GPT, BLOOM.
 - Video encoder
+    - Video level models: process a whole video and create embed.
+Use 3d convolutions or Transformers.
+Comp Expensive.
+    - Frame level models
+        - preprocess a video and sample frames => Run model on sampled frames to create embed => Aggregate (avg) to generate video embed (ViT)
+        - Pros: Faster and comp less expensive.
+        - Cons: do no understand temporal aspect of the videos, such as actions or motions, but not as crucial.

+3.2 Model training: constrastive learning approach
+- For each input video, we create 1 positive text query, (n-1) negative text queries
+- Encode each video and n text queries
+- Compute similarity scores (S1 = Ev * E1, ..., Sn = Ev * En)
+- Softmax to sum to 1
+- Cross Entropy for loss

+### 4. Evaluation
+4.1 Offline metric
+- MRR
+- Recall@k
+- Precision@k and mAP
+- nDCG
+4.2 Online metric
+- CTR
+- Video completion rate
+- Total watch time of search results by week, month, year

+### 5. Serving
+5.1 Prediction pipeline
+- visual search => hundres of videos
+    - Use NN or ANN to find the most similar video embed to the text embed
+- textual search => hundres of videos
+    - Use elastic search to find videos with **titles or tags overlap with text query**
+- fusing layer => tens of videos
+    - one option is to jut re-rank based on weighted sum of their predicted relevance scores
+    - another is to adopt an additional model to re-rank the videos
+- re-ranking service => search results
+    - incorporating business-level logic and policies

+5.2 Indexing pipeline
+- Video indexing pipeline: encoder create embed for each video and then indexed for NN.
+- Text indexing pipeline: elasticsearch for indexing titles, tags, auto-tags.

+### 6. Other talking points
+6.1 Multi-stage design
+6.2 Use more video features, popularity, freshness
+6.3 Instead of using annotated dataset, use interactions - continual learning 6.4 Use ML to find titles and tags which are semantically similar to query text

 ### Reference
 - [ ] [Elasticsearch](https://www.tutorialspoint.com/elasticsearch/elasticsearch_query_dsl.htm)